 Many smart people have tried to compare audiobooks vs reading print or ebooks.
-And yet, people still wonder if audiobooks are good for you and if they are even real reading!
+And yet, people still wonder: Are audiobooks as good as reading print or ebooks for your brain?
+Are they even “real reading”?

-Let’s take a look at recent research findings to learn more about the strengths and weaknesses of audiobooks and how they compare to other book formats…
+Let’s take a look at recent research on audiobooks vs reading ebooks or print books to learn more about the audiobook pros and cons and how they compare to other book formats…

 **The marked links and book covers on this page are affiliate links.
 If you use them to purchase something, I earn a fee at no additional cost for you.
 Disclosure**